micheledinelli/micheledinelli.github.io/content/projects/wifind/index.md

 tags: ["wifi finger-printing", "ai"]
 ---

 Wifind is a cli tool that performs wifi finger-printing.
-It uses machine learning to predict your positions given samples collected during offline stage.
+It uses machine learning to predict positions given some samples collected during offline stage.

 ```sh
 # learn current location labelling it as kitchen